CEREBRAL VENOUS SINUS THROMBOSIS

 Drug choice

-- acute parenteral therapy (usually using LMWH) is replaced by oral anticoagulant therapy
+- acute parenteral therapy (usually using LMWH) is switched to oral anticoagulant therapy after 5-15 days (AHA guidelines, 2024)

 - WARFARIN with a target INR 2-3 → see here